-Hrísey lies in the outward reaches of Eyjafjörður and is the second largest island in Iceland.
-There are about 200 inhabitants on the island, living in a trim fishing village with paved streets, tidy gardens and a view of the surrounding mountains which can be equalled by few.
+Hrísey is the second largest island in Iceland: Paved streets in the small village, tidy gardens and an outstanding view of the surrounding mountains.
 The ferry, Sævar, sails between Hrísey and the mainland village of Ásskógssandur.
 The journey only takes about 15 minutes.

 - Art Exhibition "Loksins engin orð" by Halldór Ragnarsson at Hof